-The formation of AGEs is part of normal metabolism, but if excessively high levels of AGEs are reached in the body, they begin to promote oxidative stress and inflammation, both of which are seen as the underlying mechanism responsible for age-related disorders.
+The formation of AGEs is part of normal metabolism.
+However, if excessively high levels of AGEs are reached in the body, they begin to promote oxidative stress and inflammation.
+Both these factors are seen as the underlying mechanism responsible for age-related disorders.

-In a study on Organismal Stress and Telomeric Aging, published in the journal Proceedings of the National Academy of Science USA, researchers found psychological stress could affect cell aging through at least three pathways: immune system, oxidative stress and telomerase (enzyme) activity.
-Psychological stress could potentially lead to oxidative stress by chronically activating the neuroendocrine stress responses.
-In short, women who were more stressed had more oxidative damage, shorter telomeres and less telomerase activity.
+In a study on Organismal Stress and Telomeric Aging, published in the journal Proceedings of the National Academy of Science USA, researchers found psychological stress could affect cell aging through at least three pathways: immune system, oxidative stress, and telomerase (enzyme) activity.
+Psychological stress can potentially lead to oxidative stress by chronically activating neuroendocrine stress responses.
+In short, women who were more stressed had more oxidative damage, shorter telomeres, and less telomerase activity.

 At San Francisco University, psychologist Aoife O’Donovan studied the length of immune cell telomeres in postmenopausal women (caregivers).
 The results were interesting in that the amount of stress didn’t shorten the telomeres as much as the amount of anticipated stress.
 In other words, their cellular aging was influenced mainly by their emotional perception of life.
 The more positive women had the least amount of stress damage.